andrew-julian/Shelfie/replit.md

 - **Deployment**: Vercel-compatible configuration with environment-specific database connections.

 ### Authentication and Authorization
-Implements a **hybrid authentication system** with **email-based user identification**:
+Implements a **simplified Google OAuth authentication system**:
-- **Development Environment**: Replit OAuth with session-based authentication using `connect-pg-simple` for PostgreSQL-backed sessions
+- **Production Environment**: Google OAuth for authentication with session-based storage using `connect-pg-simple` for PostgreSQL-backed sessions
-- **Production Environment**: Google OAuth for external deployments (Vercel) with the same session storage system
+- **Development Environment**: Automatic bypass that creates a development user (`dev@shelfie.local`) for any unauthenticated request.
+This is safe because the development database is isolated from production and only accessible within the Replit workspace
-- **Architecture**: Environment-based authentication provider selection ensures seamless development on Replit while supporting production deployment on external platforms
+- **Architecture**: Single authentication provider (Google OAuth) with NODE_ENV-based development bypass for Replit preview functionality
-- **Email-Based Identity**: Both OAuth providers create/find users by email address rather than provider-specific IDs, ensuring the same user gets consistent accounts across providers (August 2025)
+- **Security Model**: Production (Vercel) always requires Google OAuth.
+Development allows unrestricted access to facilitate preview and testing with isolated development database (October 2025)

 ### Key Architectural Patterns
 - **Shared Schema Pattern**: Database models, validation schemas, and TypeScript types are defined once and shared.